orbitmines/archive/projects/Writing - 2025. A Universal Language.md

-// TODO: What about loops which are only repeated an x number of times. (which are quite common), are there some other variants of this? (.slice/.splice would for example make use of a single .orbit use in selecting a range/start index)
+// TODO: What about loops which are only repeated an x number of times. (which are quite common), are there some other variants of this? (.slice/.splice would for example make use of a single .orbit use in selecting a range/start index) -> so use .length().max() = 1 on the loop
 // TODO: .map which maps both structure and values
 export class Ray {